PAGES' working group guidelines

 - Clearly acknowledge “… Past Global Changes (PAGES) …” or “… the Past Global Changes (PAGES) project …” and the working group in all products.
 Only products containing a proper acknowledgment can be recognized as PAGES’ products.

-The recommended acknowledgement is: “This study was undertaken as part of the Past Global Changes (PAGES) project, which in turn received support from the US and Swiss National Science Foundations.”
+The recommended acknowledgement is: “This study was undertaken as part of the Past Global Changes (PAGES) project, which in turn received support from the US National Science Foundation and the Swiss Academy of Sciences.”